 Remuneration Committee meetings were held in common with the other five Staffordshire and Stoke-on-Trent CCGs.
-The committee met twice.

 The committee's role is to make recommendation to Governing Bodies on determinations about remuneration, conditions of service, benefits and allowances for Very Senior Managers and any alternative to the NHS scheme for employees and members of the Governing Bodies.
 The meetings were quorate.